Auto-DL/Auto-DL/docs/source/userguide.md

 - After filling in all the information click on the Generate code button.
-- It will create the code and store the name.py file in thedestination folder.
+- It will create the code and store the name.py file in the destination folder.

 !["alt"](./_static/6.png)